The Adventures of Sanmao the Waif: Release and Screen

-Inspiration and Development
+Inspiration

 The film is based on the 1947 cartoon series of the same title.
-The series was created and authored by Zhang Leping, one of the most-well-known cartoonists of modern China as well as vice president and active member of the Cartoon Propaganda Corps (a group of popular Chinese cartoonists who used their art to rally citizens during the outbreak of war with Japan).
-Zhang began publicizing his comic series in the Shanghai daily newspaper, Shen Bao, in 1935 where it immediately garnered attention from the public.
+The film shares some scenes with and extends Sanmao's adventures after the end of Zhang Leping's comic-strip.
+Zhang Leping was one of the most-well-known cartoonists of modern China, as well as vice president and active member of the Cartoon Propaganda Corps (a group of popular Chinese cartoonists who used their art to rally citizens during the outbreak of war with Japan) Zhang began publicizing his comic series in the Shanghai daily newspaper, Shen Bao, in 1935 where it immediately garnered attention from the public.
 Zhang's serial comic ran in the paper during and after World War II for a total of 12 years.
 The left-leaning cartoonist often used his drawings to portray inequality in China between the lower classes and the elites and brought attention to child poverty with his illustrations.
+Zhang's approach to his cartoon belonged to a specific Chinese form of visual expression, called Manhua, which is was shaped by “an intellectual and ideological turn towards nationalism, aesthetic syncretism, and specific internationalism”.
 Director Zhao Ming also sourced Charlie Chaplin's films as inspiration for The Adventures of Sanmao the Waif, with the goal being to make the movie enjoyable for educated and uneducated people.

-The film was produced and developed by Kunlun Film Company, a Shanghai company founded in May 1947 and established as a replacement for Lianhua Film Company which previously shut down due to extensive interference of the National Party.
-Having released several left-leaning themed films before 1949, Kunlun Film Company’s engagement in the production of The Adventures of Sanmao the Waif confirmed that the movie would implement politically-charged content.
-Left-wing screenwriter and movie director, Yang Hansheng, developed the initial script for the film but director Zhao Ming changed much of it, believing that Yang’s script was too dramatic and divergent from Zhang Leping’s original comic strips.
-Zhao Ming mentioned that he aimed to create a balance between light-hearted, humorous tones and the serious, tragic events that Sanmao experiences.